House Painters in Lake Highlands Neighbors Actually Recommend

 Frequently Asked Questions

-Can you match original paint colors on my Lake Highlands historic home?
+Can you match paint colors on my older Lake Highlands home?

-Do you handle lead paint on older Lake Highlands homes?
+Do you handle lead paint on pre-1978 homes in Lake Highlands?

 In our experience working across Lake Highlands for over three decades, the biggest challenge isn't the paint itself—it's the prep.
 In neighborhoods like Moss Haven, we often see 1960s-era trim that has developed significant gaps at the joints.
 We don't just 'caulk and walk.'
 We use high-performance sealants that expand and contract with the Dallas heat.
 For exteriors near White Rock Lake, we prioritize mildew-resistant additives because the dense tree canopy keeps north-facing walls damp longer than in newer developments.
 We've found that a three-coat system (primer plus two finish coats) is the only way to get a true 10-year lifespan out of a Lake Highlands repaint.